Badgerati/Pode/README.md

 ##### Store

-If supplied, the `Store` must be a valid object with the followed required functions:
+If supplied, the `Store` must be a valid object with the following required functions:

 ```powershell
 [hashtable] Get([string] $sessionId)